WebAssembly/binaryen/README.md

 must be **lowered** before shipping the wasm, as otherwise it will look like a call to an import that does not exist (and VMs will show an error on not having a proper value for that import).
-That final lowering is *not* done automatically - a user of intrinsics must run the pass for that explicitly.
+That final lowering is *not* done automatically.
+A user of intrinsics must run the pass for that explicitly, because the tools do not know when the user intends to finish optimizing, as the user may have a pipeline of multiple optimization steps, or may be doing local experimentation, or fuzzing/reducing, etc. Only the user knows when the final optimization happens before the wasm is "final" and ready to be shipped.
 Note that, in general, some additional optimizations may be possible after the final lowering, and so a useful pattern is to  optimize once normally with intrinsics, then lower them away, then optimize after that, e.g.: